 Here's something most of us probably weren't aware of.
 Since Unicode 6.0, Emoji flags have each been given a two-letter regional indicator listed in ISO_3166-1.
 Until now, only ten of these flags actually showed up as images on Android.
-This remains the case on other platforms, such as iOS, Windows, and Mac OS X. Instead of an image, you see the two characters associated with each country.
-You can test this out for yourself by going over to Emojipedia and seeing which flags load (the ten standard ones are placed separately at the top).
-Read More
+This remains the case on other platforms, such as iOS, Windows, and Mac OS X. Read More

 Motorola's been planning a soak test for select users of the Moto X 2014 Pure Edition for a little while now, and it looks like it's officially beginning.
 Earlier this evening, a tipster shared a shot of the update prompt with us, confirming that the test is bringing Android 5.0 Lollipop to the handset, earlier than Google's own OTAs for existing Nexus devices (besides the new Nexus 9 and unreleased Nexus 6).
 Read More